University of Arizona Career Architecture Project (UCAP)

 Decision Tree to Determine FLSA Status: This decision tree outlines the steps the UA uses to determine an employee's exemption status.

 FLSA Calculator: Use this tool to determine whether an employee holding one or more exempt job titles meets the salary-level test.

 Time Reporting for Exempt Employees: Find time reporting options and procedures for exempt employees in UAccess Employee.

-The Graduate College website maintains policies on job titles and hiring practices for postdoctoral students.
+The Postdoctoral Affairs website maintains policies on job titles and hiring practices for postdoctoral students.

 To ensure that everyone gets paid accurately and on time, payroll timelines have been established.
 These timelines help departments ensure their employees are paid without delay.
 Learn more.